jamesgrams/guystation/README.md

 ### Short Summary

 You can use EZ Controller Configuration to set up all the emulator's main controls and screenshot key (must be a keyboard key).
 Beyond that, you may need to change the resolution of Mupen64Plus, you will need to provide a bios for PCSX2 and perhaps play with its settings to work well on your machine, and you will need to set the Auto-save SRAM setting to a low number on SNES9x.
+You may also need to start Citra once, before EZ config will work.

 ### VBA-M (Game Boy Advance)
 This emulator doesn't change the default screenshot key to be Ctrl+S like most others, mainly because you can set the screenshot key to a joystick button and because you can't set multiple simulataneous keys for a button (it would just have to be S).
 Feel free to set it accordingly when you set up your controller.